richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * Google's R Style Guide: `Use common sense and BE CONSISTENT.
+ * [1] Google's R Style Guide: `Use common sense and BE CONSISTENT.
 If you are editing code, take a few minutes to look at the code around you and determine its style.
 If others use spaces around their if clauses, you should, too.
 If their comments have little boxes of stars around them, make your comments have little boxes of stars around them, too.
 The point of having style guidelines is to have a common vocabulary of coding so people can concentrate on what you are saying, rather than on how you are saying it. [...].
 But local style is also important.
 If code you add to a file looks drastically different from the existing code around it, the discontinuity will throw readers out of their rhythm when they go to read it.
 Try to avoid this.`
+ * [2] The GNU coding standards, by Free Software Foundation, Inc., http://www.gnu.org/prep/standards, `If you are contributing changes to an existing program, please follow the style of that program. `

-## G.7: Do not put more than one command on the same line
+## G.8: Do not put more than one command on the same line

 ```
 x <- 42; y <- 314 # Bad